kabarpos/lms-ebook/PROJECT_ANALYSIS.md

 3. **Week 3**: Implement caching strategy and performance optimizations
 4. **Week 4**: Deploy monitoring and logging systems

-This analysis provides a roadmap for transforming the Obito LMS into a production-ready, scalable learning management system.
+This analysis provides a roadmap for transforming the LMS LMS into a production-ready, scalable learning management system.